 That might be hard to achieve while you still have plenty of water available, why put yourself through the trouble?
 But when you have no choice, you better know how to deal with it.
 So this post will not be about how to collect water, but how to ration and most efficiently use the minimal water that you do have.

 The average person needs to drink about one gallon of water per day.
 That's the amount you need to survive.
 Next, anything extra will go towards things like hygiene; washing yourself and then other stuff like clothing.

 Below are two maps of the United States.
 The first shows where the current drought areas are.
 The second is the average precipitation map.
-(The first map should automatically update itself every week or so.
-If it out of date, just leave me a comment below so I can tend to it, thanks.)
+Visit here for an up to date drought map.

 If you live on the east coast, northern latitudes or high altitudes, then many of you will be able to capture plenty of water from rain or snow if you have the equipment setup to do so.
 But if you live in any of the red or orange areas, mostly in the southwest, be prepared to employ severe water conservation methods.